decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

 ```bash
 make load-data
 ```

+Go to [MongoDB Atlas](https://cloud.mongodb.com/), navigate to **Clusters → Browse Collections → tabular-semantic-search** to verify that your database was created successfully.

 **Note:** Give it a few minutes before running the queries (~10-15 minutes)

 3. Try some queries: